Holidoit Logo

 Iseo

-Moving to the Brescia side of Sebino, Iseo is the main town.
+Moving to the Brescia side of Sebino, è Iseo the main resort.
 This town has kept intact the conformation of the ancient medieval village.
 To visit it, one cannot fail to walk along the pleasant lakefront and see Piazza Garibaldi, the central hub of the town.
-Largo Zanardelli, where the town's port is located, is also a very characteristic place.
-Other monuments not to be forgotten are the Oldofredi Castle, the Pieve di Sant'Andrea, and the Arsenal building.
+Also Largo Zanardelli, where the town's port is located, è another very characteristic place.
+Other monuments not to be forgotten are the Oldofredi Castle, the Pieve di Sant'Andrea and the Arsenale building.

 Aerial view of Largo Zanardelli in Iseo